Confirm that you and your nominating institution meet all the criteria below before you apply for a Vanier Canada Graduate Scholarship (Vanier CGS).

 Canadian federal government employees are eligible to hold a scholarship only if an unpaid leave of absence is taken (no salary or special allowances permitted).

 Candidates may only apply to the same federal granting agency's doctoral scholarship/fellowship program and the Vanier CGS program simultaneously within the same academic year.
-Applications to more than one federal granting agency and/or concurrently holding more than one federal granting agency scholarship/fellowship is not permitted.

 The candidate's proposed research project and doctoral program of study must be eligible within the mandate of the federal granting agency to which the nomination is submitted.
-If in doubt, universities should consult with the Secretariat in advance of submitting the nomination.
+If in doubt, institutions should consult with the Secretariat in advance of submitting the nomination.
 This also applies to nominations involving interdisciplinary fields of research or research areas that span the mandates of two or more of the federal granting agencies.